 I am not an MD, but I do believe that I have had enough experience to offer a few suggestions.
-If you or a loved one suspects a food allergy, you might want to consider the following:
+If you or a loved one suspects or are dealing with a known food (or ideopathic) allergy, you might want to consider the following:

 1. Keep a Food Journal

 Pay close attention to any symptoms after consuming any suspicious foods.
 If you are able to narrow it down to a few possibilities, isolate them and eat them one at a time to better identify the allergen(s).
 If your reactions are severe, do not do this without medical guidance and supervision.
 Some allergists will do an in-office food challenge where they can monitor your response to suspected foods and administer medications immediately if need be.

 2. Make an Appointment with an Allergist ASAP